BenSCooper/nosocomial_COVID_England/README.md

 For access to data sources please see documentation within the manuscript.

 It also contains semi-synthetic data, where fields in data frames that we do not yet have permission to share have been replaced by random draws from a saturated Poisson model (i.e. with the same expected value for each point as the observation).
-These are stored in thie files:
+These are stored in the files:

 i) synthetic_sitreps_eng_expanded.rds , which contains infection data with hospital-associated infections replaced with model-generated synthesised data; and ii)  synthetic_vacc_cov_by_region.csv, which contains vaccine coverage in HCWs replaced with model-generated synthesised data.